We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What Is The Australian Securities Exchange Used For?

 The purpose of the Australian Securities Exchange is expansive.
 It offers listings and trading, has a clearing role, is a market operator and acts as a payments facilitator.
-Functions also span learning resources for retail investors via the ASX education centre.
+Functions also span learning resources for retail traders via the ASX education centre.
 It also implements and oversees regulator guidance with its operating rules and promotes standards of corporate governance in the market.
 The company is structured around four divisions; listings, markets, technology & data and securities & payments.

 How The Australian Securities Exchange Works